This Healthy Banana Bread is lower in sugar and higher in protein than most banana bread recipes.

 - Nonstick spray

-- Place sliced bananas in medium nonstick skillet and turn heat to medium-low.
+- Place sliced bananas and coconut oil in nonstick skillet and turn heat to medium-low.

-- Heat until coconut oil has melted and is mostly absorbed.
+- Heat, stirring continually, until coconut oil has melted and is mostly absorbed.
 About 3-5 minutes.

 - Add maple syrup.
-Cook until absorbed.
-Add 1/4 tsp. cinnamon mix until mixture is very soft and no longer sticking to pan.
+Cook, stirring continually, until absorbed.
+Add ¼ tsp. cinnamon mix until mixture is very soft and no longer sticking to pan.

-- Remove from heat and pour into large mixing bowl.
+- Remove pan from heat and pour banana mixture into large bowl.
 Set aside.